ndustrialio/toggler/README.md

 - `TOGGL_API_TOKEN`: your personal toggl api token
 - `TOGGL_PROJECT_ID`: the project id to use for toggl time entries
+- `TOGGL_DEFAULT_DESCRIPTION`: the default description to use for toggl time entries

 *Note: Only one project is supported at this time.*